Sentientism: History

-The late 19th- and early 20th-century American philosopher J. Howard Moore, in Better World Philosophy (1899), described every sentient being as existing in a constant state of struggle.
+The late 19th- and early 20th-century American philosopher J. Howard Moore, in Better-World Philosophy (1899), described every sentient being as existing in a constant state of struggle.
 He argued that what aids them in their struggle can be called good and what opposes them can be called bad.
 Moore believed that only sentient beings can make such moral judgements because they are the only parts of the universe which can experience pleasure and suffering.
 As a result, he argued that sentience and ethics are inseparable and therefore every sentient piece of the universe has an intrinsic ethical relationship to every other sentient part, but not the insentient parts.
 Moore used the term "zoocentricism" to describe the belief that universal consideration and care should be given to all sentient beings; he believed that this was too difficult for humans to comprehend in their current stage of development.

-Other prominent philosophers discussing or defending sentiocentrism include Peter Singer, Tom Regan, and Mary Anne Warren.
+Other prominent philosophers discussing or defending sentientism include Joel Feinberg, Peter Singer, Tom Regan, and Mary Anne Warren.

-Sentiocentrism is a term contained in the Encyclopedia of Animal Rights and Animal Welfare, edited by Marc Bekoff and Carron A. Meaney.

 Concept

-Sentiocentrism believes that sentience is the necessary and sufficient condition in order to belong to the moral community.
+Sentientism posits that sentience is the necessary and sufficient condition in order to belong to the moral community.
 Other organisms, therefore, aside from humans are morally important in their own right.
 According to the concept, there are organisms that have some subjective experience, which include self-awareness, rationality as well as the capacity to experience pain and suffering.

-There are sources that consider sentiocentrism as a modification of traditional ethic, which holds that moral concern must be extended to sentient animals.
+There are sources that consider sentientism as a modification of traditional ethic, which holds that moral concern must be extended to sentient animals.